Archive for » May, 2011 «

 I absolutely love how this turned out.
 My husband even requested a printed version of it.
 Believe me, THAT is a compliment.
 And somehow I think there are more fairy photos in my future. ;)

-Love Swans Digital Collage
+Love Swans Digital Art

 The theme for this week’s challenge over at Collage Obsession is in Swans, so I decided to join in and create a digital collage so I can participate.
 My collage is called Love Swans, or just L’Amour.

-Love Swans Digital Collage
+Love Swans Digital Art

 I started with a digital photo and transformed it with various filters and digital elements in PhotoScape.
 I like the pastel hues and the fantasy quality of it and I really like how it turned out. :)